informalsystems/quint/doc/lang.md

 to scope the side effects in `guess`, e.g., as `x := e` and `next(x)`, whereas reasoning about the next state should not happen in `exists`.*

-Hence, the difference between `guess` and `choose` is purely syntactic, not semantic.
+Hence, the difference between `guess` and `exists` is purely syntactic, not semantic.

 ### Other set operators